taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 ### Block Header

-The block header is no longer presented to L1 contracts; therefore, ZKP must verify the integrity of the block header and ensure the block header can hash into the same value as `evidence.blockHash`, which is part of the ZK instance input.
+Not all block header data is available in the L1 contracts; therefore, the ZKP must verify the integrity of the block header and ensure the block header hashes into the same value as `evidence.blockHash`, which is part of the ZK instance input.

 ```solidity
 struct BlockHeader {